Hull F.C.: Other teams

-In addition to the men's team, there are numerous other teams competing under the Hull FC brand including academy, wheelchair, women's, and several youth teams.
-In 2020, a Learning Disability Rugby League (LDRL) team was founded.
+In addition to the men's team, a number of other teams compete under the Hull F.C. brand, including academy, wheelchair, women's, and several youth teams.
+In 2020 a Learning Disability Rugby League (LDRL) team was founded.
 Physical Disability Rugby League (PDRL) and Masters teams were established in 2022.

 Women's team

-Hull FC began developing their women's team through a partnership with local school, Sirius Academy, which worked with the Hull FC Community Foundation to establish teams playing at the under-14s and under-16s level using the Hull FC brand.
-In April 2018, Hull made their début in the RFL Women's Championship.
-A month later they recorded their first competitive win defeating Oulton Raidettes 26–22 in the preliminary round of the 2018 Challenge Cup.
-At the end of the season, Hull competed in the play-off semi-finals.
-In 2020, the team was drawn against local rivals in the Challenge Cup.
+Hull F.C. began developing their women's team through a partnership with local school Sirius Academy, which worked with the Hull F.C.
+Community Foundation to establish teams playing at the under-14s and under-16s level using the Hull F.C. brand.
+In April 2018, the Hull team made their début in the RFL Women's Championship.
+A month later they recorded their first competitive win, defeating Oulton Raidettes 26–22 in the preliminary round of the 2018 Women's Challenge Cup, and at the end of the season they competed in the play-off semi-finals.

+In 2020 the Hull women's team was drawn against local rivals in the Challenge Cup.
 However, the season was cancelled and the first women's Hull derby match did not take place until the quarter-finals of the 2022 League Cup.
 The team continued to compete in the Championship until the restructuring of the league pyramid saw them drop down to League 1.

-In the 2024 season, they won the League 1 Grand Final 26–18 against Fryston Warriors and returned to the Championship in the 2025 season.
+In the 2024 season they won the League 1 Grand Final 26–18 against Fryston Warriors and returned to the Championship in the 2025 season.

 Wheelchair team

-The Hull FC wheelchair team was established in 2013.
-In the 2015 season, the team competed in the National League, and in the North League in 2017.
-In the 2019 season, they reached the final of the Challenge Trophy and won the Championship Grand Final to earn promotion to the Super League.
-In the Challenge Cup, Hull has competed at the quarter-finals stage several times when it has been played as a knockout tournament.
+The Hull F.C. wheelchair team was established in 2013.
+The team competed in the National League in the 2015 season, and in the North League in 2017.
+In the 2019 season they reached the final of the Wheelchair Challenge Trophy and won the Championship Grand Final to earn promotion to the RFL Wheelchair Super League.
+In the Challenge Cup, the Hull F.C. wheelchair team has competed at the quarter-finals stage several times when it has been played as a knockout tournament.
 When a round-robin format was used, their best result was a third-place finish in 2023.